EDUCATION

 Identity Theft

 If you suspect someone has stolen your identity, act fast.
 Acting fast can help reduce the damage identity theft can cause.
-You will also need to stay organized with keeping all records and documentation for proof of your identity theft resolution.
+You will also need to stay organized by keeping all records and documentation for proof of your identity theft resolution.
 Here is what you should do if your identity has been stolen:

 • Contact the fraud units of the three major credit bureaus to place a fraud alert and/or a credit freeze on your file.
 The alert tells creditors to follow certain procedures before they open new accounts in your name or make changes to your existing accounts.